poudelsubhan/myelin/README.md

 If a supported page change breaks the program, Astra can repair the affected step.
 The repair must pass validation before it becomes the active version.

+Myelin is useful to make AI use far more efficient by using Astra for a new task once and then using deterministic programs to execute that task again with new inputs to preserve costs.
+You pay for learning and repair; routine execution can then run without further model calls.

 > Learn once.
 Check the result.
 Reuse the program.

 [Watch the 1-minute demo](docs/media/live-demo.mp4) · [Live evidence](docs/live-evidence.md) · [Original demo](docs/media/demo.mp4)